deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 With the 1.46 releases you can now "attach" a contact to a chat message, and any receiver can tap it to start chatting with the attached contact.
-The contact attachment has the [vcard format](https://www.rfc-editor.org/rfc/rfc6350) and contains an encryption number that is used to establish end-to-end encrypted messaging.
+The contact attachment has the [vcard format](https://www.rfc-editor.org/rfc/rfc6350) and contains your name, avatar, e-mail address and encryption information so that the initial message can be end-to-end encrypted to the contact, allowing it to travel to other chatmail and e-mail servers safely.

 ## New: Instant push notifications for Android